How to Improve Golf Swing Effectively

 Stay away from the dreaded “Chicken Wing”.

 “Chicken Wing” is a slang term for your lead arm flailing away like a chicken trying to fly.
-From a physics perspective, the “Chicken Wing” simply saps all of the energy built up by a proper backswing in that the lead arm is bent and does not allow you to release the energy needed to swing the club with any power.
+From a physics perspective, the “Chicken Wing” simply saps all of the energy built up by a proper backswing in that the lead arm is bent and does not allow you to release the energy needed to swing the golf club with any power.

 The following drill will help you do two things:

 - It will help you identify and feel the problem when it occurs